WDEA

 WDEA (1370 AM) is a radio station broadcasting an adult standards format.
 Licensed to Ellsworth, Maine, United States, the station serves the Downeast Maine area.
-The station is owned by Townsquare Media and features programming from Westwood One's adult standards format called America's Best Music, with a local morning show hosted by Rick Foster.
+The station is owned by Townsquare Media and features programming from Westwood One's adult standards format called America's Best Music, with a local morning show formerly hosted by Rick Foster.
 Previously, WDEA aired adult standards/MOR music from Citadel Media's Timeless.
 WDEA carries news on-the-hour and news features from the CBS Radio Network and has been an affiliate of that network for many decades.

-WDEA also broadcasts live Basketball coverage of all Mount Desert Island High School & Ellsworth High School games in addition to being a long-time affiliate of the Boston Red Sox Radio Network.
+WDEA also broadcasts live basketball coverage of all Mount Desert Island High School and Ellsworth High School games in addition to being a long-time affiliate of the Boston Red Sox Radio Network.